RSEToolkit/rse-competencies-toolkit/README.md

 Forge RSE comprises:

 1. An RSE competency framework, outlining a structured set of skills that are useful when working as an RSE, with examples of how these skills can be demonstrated at different levels of experience.
-Not all RSEs will o need to have all skills at all levels.
+Not all RSEs will or need to have all skills at all levels.
 2. A curated set of training resources, linked to the skills and levels from the competency framework.
 3. A tool to visualise and compare different competency profiles.